This is part two of our Backing Up Your Data series, read part one here – choosing a storage medium.

 BACKING UP: WINDOWS USERS

 Choosing to backup only data that is important to you is generally the best choice for the typical home user.
 When drives crash, users will likely care most about recovering irreplaceable and important pictures, videos, music, and documents.
-Most people’s essential files are stored in Windows Libraries, which includes the default Music, Documents, Pictures, Videos, and Downloads folders that are present in Windows at installation.
+Most people’s essential files are stored in Windows Libraries, which include the default Music, Documents, Pictures, Videos, and Downloads folders that are present in Windows at installation.

 If you are using a Cloud Backup, your backup method will be slightly different than using a local backup to an external hard drive, flash drive, etc. Most cloud services perform the same way, so while these instructions are for Dropbox, they will apply to other cloud storage providers as well.
 Cloud services will create a special folder on your computer, allowing you to easily move whatever folders/data you want to be backed up to that special folder where it will be automatically backed up to the cloud.
 Dropbox creates, appropriately, a folder named “Dropbox”.